webgpu/webgpufundamentals/webgpu/lessons/webgpu-copying-data.md

 available to read or write from JavaScript.
-At least in version 1 of WebGPU, mappable buffers have severe restrictions, namely, a mappable buffer can can only be used as a temporary place to copy from or to.
+At least in version 1 of WebGPU, mappable buffers have severe restrictions, namely, a mappable buffer can only be used as a temporary place to copy from or to.
 A mappable buffer can not be used as any other type of buffer (like a uniform buffer, vertex buffer, index buffer, storage buffer, etc...) [^mappedAtCreation]